 Macy’s security guard killed in Philadelphia store stabbing

-A Macy’s security guard was killed and another injured in a stabbing at the department store in Philadelphia carried out by an alleged shoplifter.
+A Macy’s security guard was killed and another injured in a stabbing by an alleged shoplifted at the department store in Philadelphia.

-Police say that the attack took place at 10.4am EST on Monday when a man allegedly tried to steal hats from the Center City store.
+Police said that the attack took place at 10.40am EST on Monday when a man allegedly tried to steal hats from the Center City store.

-Officials say that the security guard confronted the man, “backs off, gets the merchandise back, allows the male to go on.”
+Officials said that the security guard confronted the man, “backs off, gets the merchandise back, allows the male to go on.”

 But the suspect returned 15 minutes later and is accused of attacking the two security guards with a knife, say police, reported news station WPVI.